 Types of Boils

-Boils tend to occur on parts of the body that have hair or sweat glands and are exposed to friction, typically on the face, neck, armpits or buttocks.
-There are a variety of different types of boils, and we’ve detailed the most common below.
+Boils tend to occur on parts of the body that have hair or sweat glands and are exposed to friction.
+This most often includes the face, neck, armpits or buttocks.
+There are several different types of boils, and we’ve detailed the most common below.

-- Furuncle or Carbuncle.
-These abscesses are caused by the Staphylococcus aureus bacterium.
-A furuncle is an individual boil; carbuncles are deep clusters of boils that most often form on the back of the neck, shoulders or thighs.
+- Furuncle or Carbuncle – These abscesses are caused by the Staphylococcus aureus bacterium.
+A furuncle is an individual boil, while carbuncles are deep clusters of boils that most often form on the back of the neck, shoulders or thighs.

-- Pilonidal Cyst.
-An infected hair follicle around the buttocks area caused by long periods of sitting.
+- Pilonidal Cyst – This is caused by an infected hair follicle around the buttocks area.
+Pilonidal cysts often occur after long periods of sitting.
 Because of their location, this type of boil almost always requires medical treatment.

-- Cystic Acne.
-These boils are situated more deeply into skin tissue than the more superficial forms of acne.
+- Cystic Acne – These boils are situated more deeply into skin tissue than the more superficial forms of acne.
 It typically occurs among teenagers and typically requires medical treatment.

 Boils respond well to home remedies.
 To promote healing, apply heat to the boil in the form of hot soaks or compresses.
 Keep the area clean, apply over-the-counter antibiotics and then cover with gauze.
-Do not puncture or squeeze the boil because it can lead to further infection.
-If the boil treatment does not cause the growth to go away within two weeks, is accompanied by a fever or is painful, contact your dermatologist.
+Do not puncture or squeeze the boil, as this can lead to further infection.
+If the boil treatment does not cause the growth to go away within two weeks, or is accompanied by a fever or is painful, contact your dermatologist.
 The doctor will clean, lance and drain the boil and prescribe an antibiotic to alleviate the infection.